mozilla/areweslimyet/html/faq.md

 The dates on the x-axis indicate when we switched development ''to'' a given version.
 For example, we started developing Firefox 5 on March 3, 2011, but we didn't release it for three months after that.
 In the meantime, we started on the code which would become Firefox 6 on April 12.

-The memory usage of version that we shipped as "Firefox N" corresponds roughly to the dots directly under the "FF N+1" line, but we normally make some changes to Firefox N even after we started working on Firefox N+1, and those changes aren't plotted here.
+The memory usage of version that we shipped as "Firefox N" corresponds roughly to the points directly under the "FF N+1" line, but we normally make some changes to Firefox N even after we started working on Firefox N+1, and those changes aren't plotted here.

 ## How is this data generated?